-This is the initial public offering of South Plains Financial, Inc. We are offering shares of our common stock and the selling shareholders are offering shares of our common stock.
-We will not receive any proceeds from the sale of shares by the selling shareholders.
+This is the initial public offering of South Plains Financial, Inc. We are offering 2,700,000 shares of our common stock and the selling shareholder is offering 680,000 shares of our common stock.
+We will not receive any proceeds from the sale of shares by the selling shareholder.

 Prior to this offering, there has been no established public market for our common stock.
-We anticipate that the public offering price of our common stock will be between \$ and \$.
-We have applied to list our common stock on the NASDAQ Global Select Market under the symbol "SPFI."
+The initial public offering price of our common stock is \$17.50.
+Our common stock has been approved for listing on the NASDAQ Global Select Market under the symbol "SPFI."

 Investing in our common stock involves risk.
-See "Risk Factors" beginning on page 13.
+See "Risk Factors" beginning on page 14.